 Can wife adopt my children if we become French?

-As you know, inheritance law and tax is not favourable towards step-children, notably they do not have any automatic rights under the French ‘reserved portion’ inheritance laws and pay 60% inheritance tax.
+YOUR question is likely to be in the context of inheritance law and tax, which is not favourable towards step-children; notably they do not have any automatic rights under the French ‘reserved portion’ laws and pay 60% inheritance tax.

 Adoption simple allows an adoptee to benefit from the reserved portion rules, however only in limited conditions can they benefit from the lesser inheritance tax - one of which is if the person adopted is a child of a previous marriage of your spouse.
 This rule was confirmed in 2014 in the answer to a parliamentary question, which stated that it is possible even if the wife/husband has died.

-Unfortunately however hon. avocat Gerard Barron, from Boulogne-sur-Mer, said French courts would not allow adoption of a person of British nationality because of the fact that the law of their country would not recognise their adoption.
-He said your children would also have to become French – which may be an option for the one who lives in France but possibly not for the other one.
+Unfortunately, however, hon. avocat Gerard Barron, from Boulogne-sur-Mer, said French courts would not allow adoption of a person of British nationality because of the fact that the law of their country would not recognise their adoption.
+He said your children would also have to become French - which may be an option for the one who lives in France, but probably not for the other one.